-19. (1) An Official Member or chief officer may terminate his employment by giving three months' written notice of his resignation, or in the case of retirement by giving six months' written notice of his retirement date, to his appointing officer.

-- (2) Other employees on open-ended employment agreements may terminate their employment by giving one month's written notice of their resignation, or in the case of retirement by giving six months' written notice of their retirement date, to their appointing officer. - (3) Other employees on fixed-term employment agreements may terminate their employment by giving one month's written notice to their appointing officer. - (4) If the employee fails to give adequate notice, he shall make a payment in lieu of notice of an amount equal to the normal wage or salary for the period of short notice.
+- 19. (1) The following employees may terminate their employment by giving three months' written notice of their resignation, or in the case of their retirement, by giving six months' written notice of their retirement date, to their appointing officer - (a) an Official Member; - (b) a chief officer; or - (c) a school principal, teacher, school staff or programme staff so designated under paragraph 5(1)(d)(i). - (2) Other employees on open-ended employment agreements may terminate their employment by giving one month's written notice of their resignation, or in the case of retirement by giving six months' written notice of their retirement date, to their appointing officer. - (3) Other employees on fixed-term employment agreements may terminate their employment by giving one month's written notice to their appointing officer. - (4) If the employee fails to give adequate notice, he shall make a payment in lieu of notice of an amount equal to the normal wage or salary for the period of short notice.